 Math 7 – Math 7 is designed to assist students in mastering the standards, building a solid math foundation, providing for a smooth middle school transition and establishing academic confidence.
 This class will provide a strong base as students navigate through the secondary math curriculum.
 Course topics include ratios and proportional relationships, the number system (rational numbers), expressions and equations, statistics and probability, and geometry.
 By taking Math 7 in 7th grade, students will then take Math 8 in 8th and be thoroughly prepared to take Algebra I in 9th grade.
 This math sequence will better prepare students for PSSA exams during the 7th and 8th grade.

-English Language Arts – The 7th grade English Language Arts course is designed to provide integrated instruction in reading and writing based on the Pennsylvania Common Core Standards.
+English Language Arts 7 (ELA 7) – English Language Arts 7 (ELA 7) is designed to provide integrated instruction in reading and writing based on the Pennsylvania Common Core Standards.
 In this course, equal attention is allotted to a wide variety of literary and informational texts.
-The students will read and write responses in various genres, including: argumentative, informative/explanatory, narrative, research, and text dependent essays.
+The students will read and write responses in various genres, which may include argumentative, informative/explanatory, narrative, research, and text dependent essays.
 Text analysis and critical thinking skills, such as comparing and contrasting different mediums, is a primary focus.
 Working independently and collaboratively, students will be encouraged to utilize analytical thought in considering resources and ideas they encounter.

 Integrated Science – This course focuses on five main units of study.
 Unit one is an in-depth study of chemistry which includes: matter and its properties at the molecular level, periodic table, and classification/organization of matter.
 Unit two is an examination of the Earth’s geological processes from the structure and composition of rocks and minerals, erosional forces, and Earth’s dynamic features such as earthquakes/volcanoes.
 Unit three, meteorology, focuses on the Earth’s atmosphere, weather formation and patterns, and Earth’s severe weather systems.
 Unit four is a study on Newton’s Laws of force and motion, velocity/acceleration measurements, energy, and machines.
 Unit five is an in-depth study of astronomy including: the history of NASA, Earth and its solar system, galaxies, and the universe.